markets/awesome-ruby/README.md

 * [Rubycritic](https://github.com/whitesmith/rubycritic) - A Ruby code quality reporter.
 * [Scientist](https://github.com/github/scientist) - A Ruby library for carefully refactoring critical paths.
 * [SimpleCov](https://github.com/colszowka/simplecov) - Code coverage for Ruby 1.9+ with a powerful configuration library and automatic merging of coverage across test suites.
+* [sonarlint-intellij](https://github.com/SonarSource/sonarlint-intellij) - An IDE extension that helps you detect and fix quality issues as you write code.
 * [Traceroute](https://github.com/amatsuda/traceroute) - A Rake task gem that helps you find the dead routes and actions for your Rails 3+ app

 ## Code Highlighting